-- a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 13.
-That occurred with respect to this application.
-With respect to this application: - a.
-The DOH made no adverse comment. - b.
-The NT Police stated it did not have any objections. - c.
-The City of Darwin did not reply.
+- 11. It is noted that section 32A(5) of the Act requires that the Director-General must inform: - a. the Chief Executive Officer ("CEO") of the Department of Health ("DOH"); - b. the Commissioner of Police; and - c. if the application relates to premises within the area of a shire council or a regional council the Chief Executive Officer ("CEO") of the council. - 12.
+That occurred with respect to this application with the following responses provided: - a.
+The DOH had "no adverse comment". - b.
+The NT Police advised they had "no objections". - c.
+The premises are located at the Darwin Waterfront and therefore are not within the purview of the City of Darwin. - 13.
+The Northern Territory Fire and Rescue Service ("NTFRS") were also informed and advised they had "no objections" to the application.